Blaisorblade/pdbp.github.io/index.md

  - `Z` is the *parameter* (or *argument*) type of `>-->`,
  - `Y` is the *return* (or *result*) type of `>-->`.

-We write
+We use

  - parameter and return if we want to be explicit about being at the *delaration* (or *definition*) site.

-We write
+We use

  - argument and result if we want to be explicit about being at the *usage* site.

-At the usage site an argument is given to the program for the parameter and a result is returned by the program.
+At the usage site an argument is given for the parameter and a result is returned.

 We also write that a program *transforms* an argument to yield a result.

 #### **Variance**